-Implementa tion Program Summary Status Evaluation violations utilizing financial assistance, when funds are available.
-The primary goal of the regulation is to provide reasonable controls for the maintenance, rehabilitation, preservation, and conservation of existing commercial and residential properties.
-4.7 Housing Rehabilitation and Preservation The City places a high priority on maintaining the quality of its housing stock.
-The Housing Rehabilitation Program (HRP) for moderate/low income households provides residents with small loans.
+Impleme entation Program Summary Status Evaluation the rehabilitation and remodeling of existing rental units.
+4.6 Code ComplianceThe City will enforce, on a complaint or request basis,local zoning, housing, fire, building codes and standardsfor landscaping to maintain safe and decent housing.Property owners with code violations who meeteligibility requirement for participation in localprograms will be offered an opportunity to correct codeviolations utilizing financial assistance, when funds areavailable.
+The primary goal of the regulation is toprovide reasonable controls for the maintenance,rehabilitation, preservation, and conservation of existingcommercial and residential properties.
+Ongoing The Code Enforcement Division responds to code violations and complaints in the City.
+Status: Continue 4.7 Housing Rehabilitation and PreservationThe City places a high priority on maintaining the quality of its housing stock.
+The Housing Rehabilitation Program (HRP) for moderate/lowincome households provides residents with small loans.
 The program allows for a variety of home improvements including, but not limited to: room additions, handicap modifications, structural repairs, exterior enhancements, interior improvements, electrical and/or plumbing work.
-Historically, the HRP was funded using Redevelopment Set-Aside funds; however, the elimination of the Redevelopment Agency has resulted in the loss of a permanent funding source for this program.
+Historically, the HRP was funded using Redevelopment Set-Aside funds; however, the elimination of the Ongoing The City will continue to investigate new funding opportunities and administer funds as they become available.
+Status: Continue

+TABLE 73 60 EVALUATION OF 2014-2023 HOUSING ELEMENT PROGRAMS CITY OF WATERFORD 2024 Goal V Redevelopment Agency has resulted in the loss of a permanent funding source for this program.
 For the planning period the City will investigate new funding opportunities and administer funds as they become available.
-If, and when, a permanent funding source is identified, the City will provide information about the program at the planning department, on the City's website and in other public places to increase awareness and solicit applications.
-Ongoing The City will continue to investigate new funding opportunities and administer funds as they become available.

-Implemen tation Program Summary Status Evaluation Goal V Housing to Accommodate Special Needs 5.1 Encourage Nonprofit Application for HUD Section 202 Allocations The City of Waterford will encourage nonprofit sponsors to make application for HUD Section 202 allocations for construction of rental housing for seniors and disabled and will consider all actions needed to expedite processing and approval of such projects.
-In addition, should the funding become available, the City will facilitate the project by assisting in locating appropriate sites and will consider the use of the Community Development Block Grant allocation and/or other available resources to either mark down the cost of the site or fund infrastructure improvements.
+If, and when, a permanent funding source is identified, the City will provide information about the program at the planning department, on the City's website and in other public places to increase awareness and solicit applications.Housing to Accommodate Special Needs 5.1 Encourage Nonprofit Application for HUD Section202 AllocationsThe City of Waterford will encourage nonprofitsponsors to make application for HUD Section 202allocations for construction of rental housing for seniorsand disabled and will consider all actions needed toexpedite processing and approval of such projects.
+Inaddition, should the funding become available, the Citywill facilitate the project by assisting in locatingappropriate sites and will consider the use of theCommunity Development Block Grant allocation and/orother available resources to either mark down the cost ofthe site or fund infrastructure improvements.
 Ongoing The City will continue to encourage nonprofit sponsors to make application for HUD Section 202 allocations for construction of rental housing for seniors and disabled.
-5.2 Farmworker Housing The City, in cooperation with Stanislaus County, will apply to the State Department of Housing and Community Development for an HCD Farm Worker Housing Grant.
-To be funded with CDBG and with a State HCD Farm Worker Housing Grant, the homes will be sold at subsidized costs to eligible farm workers.
-Ongoing The City will continue to cooperate with Stanislaus County for the application for an HCD Farm Worker Housing Grant.
-The City will continue to encourage farmworker housing and subsidized costs to farmworkers.
-5.3 Rural Housing Allocations The City of Waterford will encourage nonprofit Ongoing The City will continue to encourage nonprofit sponsors and/or the Housing Authority to make application for
+Status: This program will be modified to include more discrete timing for reaching out to nonprofit sponsors.
+5.2 Farmworker Housing The City, in cooperation with Stanislaus County, will Ongoing The City will continue to cooperate with Stanislaus County for the application for an HCD Farm Worker